awhewell/owin/README.md

 sets up the environment properties, calls the builder to create a pipeline and then uses the resulting pipeline to process requests.

-This means that pipelines are tied to a single instance of a host, they are not shared between hosts.
+This means that pipeline instances are tied to a single instance of a host, they are not shared between hosts.
+Hosts are also free to use different pipeline builders and therefore different pipelines.

 `IHost` contains methods to start and stop the server.